hslua/hslua/hslua-module-system/README.md

 The version of `compiler_name` with which the host program was compiled.

+#### cputime_precision

+The smallest measurable difference in CPU time that the implementation can record, and is given as an integral number of picoseconds.

 #### os

 The operating system on which the program is running.

 ### General Functions

+#### cputime

+`cputime ()`

+Returns the number of picoseconds CPU time used by the current program.
+The precision of this result may vary in different versions and on different platforms.
+See also the field `cputime_precision`.

 #### env